Active Learning and CSI Acquisition for mmWave Initial Alignment: Numerical Results

 For clarity, from now on we use the naming convention \textit{hiePM(stopping-criterion, resolution-criterion)} to specify the case selections of stopping criteria and resolution-criteria in the proposed \textit{hiePM} algorithm (detailed in algorithm 1).
 To ensure a reasonable comparison, we first discuss \textit{hiePM}(FL, FR) which is most comparable to the bisection algorithm of \cite{Alkhateeb2014} and the random search algorithm described above.
 Fig. \ref{fig:sim-errorall} shows the superior performance of \textit{hiePM}(FL, FR) with fixed and known fading coefficient $\alpha =1$ over both the bisection algorithm of \cite{Alkhateeb2014} and the random search algorithm.
 We also notice that under reasonable tuning of parameter $q$, even the non-adaptive random search algorithm achieves better performance than the adaptive bisection algorithm of \cite{Alkhateeb2014}.
 As we expected from Remark~\ref{remark:compare_rate}, the best performance is achieved by \textit{hiePM} due to its sequential coding strategy, while the performance of the bisection algorithm of \cite{Alkhateeb2014} suffers as it resembles a repetition code.

-Improvements in the probability of error are further demonstrated by \textit{hiePM}(VL, FR) with targeted error probability $\epsilon$ selected such that $\mathbb{E}[\tau] = 28$.
+Improvements in the probability of error are further demonstrated by \textit{hiePM}(VL, FR) with targeted error probability $\epsilon$ selected such that $\mathbb{E}[\tau] = 28$, { i.e., the parameter $\epsilon$ is strategically chosen (usually $\epsilon$ is large), such that \textit{hiePM}(VL, FR) has an expected duration of the initial access phase equal to the duration of the fixed-length variations, this ensures a fair comparison.
+Of course, $\epsilon$ may be selected to be close to zero, thereby ensuring the best error probability and aquisition rate at the cost of a longer initial access phase duration}.
 The benefit of allowing a variable stopping time is evident in that it causes a sharp drop in the error probability at approximately -10 dB raw SNR.
 The error probability upper bound (Corollary~\ref{cor_eps}) on \textit{hiePM}(VL, FR) is also plotted.
 We see in Fig.~\ref{fig:sim-errorall} that this upper bound predicts the sharp slope of \textit{hiePM}(VL, FR), theoretically guaranteeing a significant performance improvement in error probability for \textit{hiePM}(VL, FR) over the bisection algorithm of \cite{Alkhateeb2014} and the random search algorithm for large SNR.
 A further exploration of this sharp transition in the low ($<0$ dB) raw SNR regime is beyond the scope of this paper.